tintnaingwinn/MyanFont/README.md

 Once this operation is complete, simply add the service provider class to your project's `config/app.php` file:

 #### Facade

+For laravel >=5.5 that's all.
+This package supports Laravel new [Package Discovery](https://laravel.com/docs/5.6/packages#package-discovery).

-To use facade you have to add this line in `config/app.php` in aliases array
+If you are using Laravel < 5.5, To use facade you have to add this line in `config/app.php` in aliases array:

 ```php
 'MyanFont' => Tintnaingwin\MyanFont\Facades\MyanFont::class,
 ```